-The Immersive Media Player is designed with a layer-based system, that allows you to work with different types of content, formats and fonts.
+The Immersive Media Player is designed with a layer-based system, that allows you to work with different types of content, Formats and fonts.
 All at the same time.

 Igloo IMP

-Igloo Vision has developed the Immersive Media Player (imp) that allows you to transform any room into an immersive workspace.
+Igloo Vision has developed the Immersive Media Player (IMP) that allows you to transform any room into an immersive workspace.

 Igloo IMP